Kinolau Community Native Species Art Exhibit

 Your submission can be any creative form—visual art, poetry, mele (song), or ʻōlelo noʻeau (wise saying) —so long as it honors at least one of these species; no profanity or profane images will be accepted.

-As a further opportunity to support the life-giving power of native species and art on Maui, Mākena Golf & Beach Club will donate $10 ($5 each) to Malama Kahālāwai and to Uhiwai o Haleakalā for every piece of original artwork submitted by October 17, 2025, at 11:59 P.M., with a goal of 300 submissions.
+As a further opportunity to support the life-giving power of native species and art on Maui, Mākena Golf & Beach Club will donate $10 ($5 each) to Maui Youth & Family Services and to Friends of the Childrenʻs Justice Center for every piece of original artwork submitted by April 12, 2026, at 11:59 P.M., with a goal of 300 submissions.

 Submit Information About & A Photo of Your Artwork Here